-Utility Money Pool - AEP System
+Corporate Borrowing Program - AEP System

 The AEP System uses a corporate borrowing program to meet the short-term borrowing needs of AEP's subsidiaries.
 The corporate borrowing program includes a Utility Money Pool, which funds AEP's utility subsidiaries.
 The AEP System Utility Money Pool operates in accordance with the terms and conditions of the AEP System Utility Money Pool agreement filed with the FERC.
-The amounts of outstanding borrowings from the Utility Money Pool as of December 31, 2014 and 2013 are included in Advances from Affiliates on TCC's balance sheets.
-TCC's Utility Money Pool activity and corresponding authorized borrowing limit for the years ended December 31, 2014 and 2013 are described in the following table:
+The amounts of outstanding loans to (borrowings from) the Utility Money Pool as of December 31, 2015 and 2014 are included in Advances to Affiliates and Advances from Affiliates, respectively, on TCC's balance sheets.
+TCC's Utility Money Pool activity and corresponding authorized borrowing limit for the years ended December 31, 2015 and 2014 are described in the following table: